Group Counselling: Parents

 This website may not work correctly in Internet Explorer.
 We recommend switching to a more secure modern web browser such as Microsoft Edge which is already installed on your computer.

-Our group counselling programs run every week, with sessions during the day and some evenings, tailored to suit the group and individuals’ needs.
+Our family therapy in Perth group counselling programs run every week.
+Sessions are held during the day and some evenings and are tailored to suit the needs of the group and individuals.

-Across 12 sessions, provided in an open group format, participants explore a range of concepts, with a focus on the effects of problem substance use and other dependent behaviours on parent-child relationships.
-This includes:
+Across 12 sessions, all provided in an open group format, participants of our parents’ group counselling program explore a range of concepts, with a focus on the effects of problem substance use and other dependent behaviours on parent-child relationships.

 “The knowledge and skills I’ve gained from this program are practical and applicable to our daily lives.
 It has helped me understand my daughter’s struggles better and communicate more effectively with her.
 The emotional support from the group has been a lifeline.”